THE SECRET OF LIVING WELL AND LONGER IS :

 - Kale – 100g of kale contains 10 times the RDA for vitamin K1 and 2-3 times the levels of vitamin A and C

-- Garlic – Garlic has ability to kill bacteria and lower cholesterol.
+- Garlic – Garlic has the ability to kill bacteria and lower cholesterol.

 - Avocados – This fruit contains monosaturated fats which reduce cholesterol and triglyceride levels.

-- Nuts – Just 1oz nuts a day can reduce risk of heart disease.
+- Nuts – Just 1oz nuts a day can reduce the risk of heart disease.

-Regular exercise is also a crucial aspect to improving overall health, and helping you to live longer.
+Regular exercise is also a crucial aspect of improving overall health and helping you to live longer.

 Birthdays are good for your health.

-Study show those who have more birthdays live longer
+Study shows those who have more birthdays live longer

 Click here for How to live longer life